jwbat/zsh_scripts/stuff/projects/project.md

      ----------
  ✅

- this workflow:
-1. Milesight toggle on all units (no probes)
-2. Run your script
-3. Wait 2mins.
-If any of them don’t have the screen on, repeat 2

 ---

 Backlog

 * Study Humidity Control logic of WT201 V2
- ✅Python script to better automate batch registration of devices (for mfg/ops) ✅ Add Support for Water Leak sensor(s)
  ✅Test FUOTA on AWS with WT201 V2

 ---